-Satellite communication systems play a strategic role in the Canadian telecommunications infrastructure and satellites services have greatly facilitated the availability of reliable, affordable, and high quality telecommunications and broadcasting services to Canadians, particularly to those living in remote and northern communities.
+Satellite communications systems play a strategic role in the Canadian telecommunications infrastructure and satellites services have greatly facilitated the availability of reliable, affordable, and high quality telecommunications and broadcasting services to Canadians, particularly to those living in remote and northern communities.

 A number of satellite operators petitioned Industry Canada for the flexibility to develop an Ancillary Terrestrial Component (ATC) to offer mobile service as an integral part of the mobile-satellite service (MSS) offerings.
 A main driver in establishing the ATC mobile component is to take full advantage of the assigned MSS spectrum in any given area.
 This would expand the service coverage into large cities where the satellite signals are blocked by high-rise buildings and where coverage is non-existent inside buildings.
 Most of the mobile satellite industry is of the view that policy and regulatory rules need to be in place in order to proceed with the development of next generation mobile satellite networks.

-Based on public consultation and on an assessment of the satellite communications environment, the Department concludes that providing flexibility for the development of the ATC mobile service as an integral component of the mobile-satellite service will encourage the development of advanced mobile satellites and serve the public interest.
+In 2004, following a public consultation and an assessment of the satellite communications environment, the Department concluded that providing flexibility for the development of the ATC mobile service as an integral component of the mobile-satellite service will encourage the development of advanced mobile satellites and serve the public interest.
 Providing flexibility to develop the ATC mobile service under a general set of policy and regulatory principles will serve the public interest as follows:

-- The ATC mobile service will be an integral part of MSS service offerings.
+- The ATC mobile service will be an integral part of MSS offerings.
 A substantial level of mobile-satellite services will be provided with the ATC service.

-- The frequencies used for the ATC system will be within the assigned spectrum for a particular MSS network and the ATC service will be limited to the satellite serving areas.
+- The frequencies used for the ATC system will be within the assigned spectrum for a particular MSS network and the ATC service will be limited to the satellite service areas.
 The use of the MSS spectrum for ATC operation will be subordinate to the spectrum being available for mobile-satellite service.

 - The ATC mobile service will be required to cease operation, within a reasonable period, should the mobile-satellite service or network be discontinued.

-- The ATC operation will be authorized such that it will neither cause harmful interference to, nor claim protection from, MSS services and other primary radio services operating in adjacent bands.
+- The ATC operation will be authorized such that it will neither cause harmful interference to, nor claim protection from, MSS and other primary radio services operating in adjacent bands.
 ATC operations will be subject to technical and operational requirements considered appropriate to mitigate potential interference.